spahl/redis-completion/docs/getting_started.rst

 down, reading its contents, then storing a mapping of company name -> symbol so we can easily search for companies we're interested in.

+.. note:: This code can be found `in the examples <https://github.com/coleifer/redis-completion/blob/master/examples/stocks.py>`_

 .. code-block:: python

     import urllib2